Close Menu

 Strength of the Evidence

-The evidence quality stands out as one of the major drivers of settlement outcomes.
+The quality of evidence stands out as one of the major drivers of settlement outcomes.
 A well-documented and corroborated account allows the propositioning side to negotiate from a position of strength.
-Parties will settle for inferior terms because of this weak or partially completed evidence.
-Each side considers what the risk is if they take the case to trial and their risk of losing.
-If it is truly compelling, the party with the evidence almost always wins.
+Parties will settle for inferior terms because of weak or incomplete evidence.
+Each side considers the risks of taking the case to trial and of losing.
+If it is truly compelling, the party with the evidence or witness almost always wins.

 Willingness to Compromise

 A sincere willingness to compromise typically leads to successful settlements.
-It may be more challenging for parties to come to an agreement if they are approaching the conversations with an inflexible set of demands.
+It may be more challenging for parties to reach an agreement if they approach the conversation with an inflexible set of demands.
 Also, flexibility allows for finding a creative win-win solution to meet the interests of both parties.
-If you are even minimally open to other solutions, it is easier to reach consensus on the path forward.
+If you are even minimally open to other solutions, it is easier to reach a consensus on the path forward.
 Even minor concessions can move talks along and make it easier to resolve disputes without additional conflict.

 Legal Costs and Time Considerations